apache/fluo-docker/README.md

 # Apache Fluo Docker Image

+**This is currently a work in progress that depends on unreleased features of Fluo and will not be ready for use until after Fluo 1.2.0 is released.**  Sometime after Fluo 1.2.0 is released this project will make its first release.
+The `mikewalch/fluo` DockerHub image is only for pre-release testing and is not a release.
+Eventually this will project will create a `apache/fluo` image at DockerHub.

 ## Obtain the Docker image

 To obtain the docker image created by this project, you can either pull it from DockerHub at